percussion/PSOToolkit/readme.txt

-This is the PSOToolkit for Rhythmyx 6.x  Routines will be added here as we find uses for them.
+This is the PSOToolkit for Rhythmyx 6.6 Routines will be added here as we find uses for them.

-THIS VERSION REQUIRES RHYTHMYX 6.5 OR LATER
+THIS VERSION REQUIRES RHYTHMYX 6.6 OR LATER

-If you are using 6.0 or 6.1  see the Rhino and 6.1 branches in the PSO Code Library.
+If you are using 6.0, 6.1  or 6.5.x, see the other branches in the PSO Code Library.

+	NOTE: The Rhythmyx 6.5 toolkit will continue to run on 6.6, but it will not install on 6.6.
+	If you have a 6.5 system with the toolkit installed, you may upgrade it without modifying the Toolkit.
+	However, if you do re-install toolkit on an upgraded server, you MUST manually delete the PSOToolkit-6.5.jar from the /Rhythmyx/AppServer/server/rx/deploy/rxapp.ear/rxapp.war/WEB-INF/lib directory.
+	The PSCToolkit5.jar may be left in place if your installation uses it.

-To deploy the toolkit, unzip the distribution into a new subdirectory.
+To deploy the toolkit, unzip the distribution into a new directory.

+    NOTE: This version now unzips into the PSOToolkit6.6 subdirectory.

 If you have the Rhythmyx Patch Toolkit installed, you can use the Install.bat or install.sh scripts: